 Since Wing's debugger takes control of all threads in a process, only one http request can be debugged at a time.
 In the technique described below, a new debugging session is created for each request and the session is ended when the request processing ends.
 If a second request is made while one is being debugged, it will block until the first request completes.
 This is true of requests processed by a single Python module and it is true of requests processed by multiple Python modules in the same Apache process and its child processes.
 As a result, it is recommended that only one person debug mod_python based modules per Apache instance and production servers should not be debugged.

-- Copy wingdbstub.py from the Wing IDE installation directory into either the directory the module is in or another directory in the Python path used by the module.
+- Copy wingdbstub.py (from the install directory listed in Wing's About box) into either the directory the module is in or another directory in the Python path used by the module.

 - Edit wingdbstub.py if needed so the settings match the settings in your preferences.
 Typically, nothing needs to be set unless Wing's debug preferences have been modified.
 If you do want to alter these settings, see the Remote Debugging section of the Wing IDE reference manual for more information.